 Problem

-In the early stages of a product, documenting a feature might only take a few paragraphs.
-However, as the product evolves into an enterprise platform, those paragraphs can explode into a sea of edge cases, platform-specific variations (Docker, Kubernetes, Cloud), and complex configuration options.
-This results in “vertical bloat,” where a single page becomes an unreadable wall of text that is difficult to navigate and maintain.
+In the early stages, documenting a feature takes a few paragraphs.
+As the product evolves, those paragraphs explode into a sea of edge cases, platform variations, and complex options.
+This results in “vertical bloat,” where a page becomes an unreadable wall of text.

 Why it matters

 Vertical bloat destroys comprehension and increases cognitive load.
-When users are forced to scroll through pages of content that is irrelevant to their specific environment or use case, they become overwhelmed and often assume the product is more complex than it actually is.
-Scalable writing ensures that users only see the information they need at any given moment, maintaining a clear path to success.
+When users scroll through pages of irrelevant content, they become overwhelmed.
+They often assume the product is more complex than it actually is.
+Scalable writing ensures users only see the information they need at any given moment.

 Approach

 Implement Progressive Disclosure.
-This technique involves presenting only the most critical information upfront (the “Happy Path”) and hiding more complex, technical, or specific details behind interactive UI structures. docmd provides several built-in containers specifically designed to help you manage this complexity effectively and elegantly.
+This technique involves presenting only the most critical information upfront (the “Happy Path”).
+You hide complex, technical, or specific details behind interactive UI structures. docmd provides built-in containers specifically designed to manage this complexity effectively.

 Implementation